-Likewise, using one's position as a physician to publicly promote disinformation about practices that are not scientifically grounded or generally accepted within the medical community for treatment of the disease would be unethical, if the information presented is not supported by fact and presented honestly, responsibly and with full context.
+Likewise, using one's position as a physician to publicly promote misinformation or disinformation about practices that are not scientifically grounded or generally accepted within the medical community for treatment of the disease would be unethical, if the information presented is not supported by fact and presented honestly, responsibly and with full context.
 Providing misleading information about prophylaxis and unproven treatments would also be unethical, as this could foreseeably cause harm by contributing to behaviors that place individuals and the public at risk for infection with potentially serious morbidity or mortality.
 Section 1 of the Principles states that a "physician shall be dedicated to providing competent medical care with compassion and respect for human dignity and rights."
 Competence encompasses the ability to provide expertise in a responsible and informed manner, recognize the limits of one's expertise, apply clinical knowledge within the accepted standards of medicine, and obtain and maintain knowledge sufficient for competent professional practice.
 See APA Commentary on Ethics in Practice, Section 3.1.2.
 As the Principles mandate a "physician shall continue to study, apply, and advance scientific knowledge, maintain a commitment to medical education, make relevant information available to patients, colleagues, and the public, obtain consultation, and use the talents of other health professionals when indicated."
 Principles, Section 5.

 Statements questioning recommended or accepted practices and scientifically proven treatments, if not appropriately supported, explained and qualified, can mislead and cause harm.
+Such misinformation may also have a disproportionate harmful impact on particular communities, such as historically mistreated communities and vulnerable populations.
 On the other hand, statements of opinion and questions raised in the course of professional debate, even if they question current practice, and even if raised in a public forum are not unethical if they are made responsibly, honestly, and are supported by fact or competent interpretation of evidence.
 The ethical physician must take extra care in making such statements to be sure they are accurate, made in context, and fully disclose the basis for such a position and the potential weaknesses of the position.
+When a psychiatrist provides commentary on a practice with historical and/or cultural value for a particular community, it would be appropriate for them to specify the scientific basis for medical use for the practice and separately identify the historical and/or cultural significance it may hold for a particular community.